|Monthly Tech-Tip |

 -Together with ZnO, PbO is considered one of the Metallic oxide fluxes.

 -Reacts easily with silica to form low melting lead silicates of high gloss and deep character.
 Lead is very easy to use.
-It is the heaviest oxide and produces incredible colors and surface characteristics.
-Lead also has 'blemish healing' and flow characteristics that are unmatched.
+It is the heaviest oxide and produces incredible colors with most pigments.
+It is especially recommended for iron tan, browns and reds and titanium yellows and reds.
+Lead has 'blemish healing' and flow characteristics that are unmatched.
 Lead glazes tend to have high resistance to chipping.
 In addition, lead is a 'forgiving material' that tends to hide imperfections on the finished fired surface.
 Lead glazes have been demanded for fine China for many years, although substitutes have been developed.

 -Lead carbonate, a favorite source is highly pure and has a very fine particle size.
 It also promotes good suspension in raw glazes as well as rapid fusion.